alexrobincrabbe/Boopball/README.md

   <img src="assets/readme_images/game_desktop.png">
 </div>

-The game window size is optimized for mobile screens.
-On larger screens is is positioned at the center, with the text boxes on either side to fill the screen space.
+The game window size is optimised for mobile screens.
+On larger screens it is positioned at the center, with the text boxes on either side to fill the screen space.
 All of the game controls take place on this part of the screen, except for the pause function, which can be triggered on desktop using the escape key at any time.

 ### Alert Windows